Marion, Illinois: Government

 Marion's city government is led by Mayor Mike Absher who assumed office on April 22, 2019, after defeating Incumbent Anthony Rinella who was appointed after longtime mayor Robert L. Butler resigned.
 The city operates on a city commission system of government with the mayor and four city commissioners, each elected for four-year terms.

 The council calendar calls for meetings on the 2nd and 4th Mondays of the month at City Hall.

 The city is also a home rule community, a status that gives the council greater flexibility to act than a typical city commission form of government.

 The Marion Park District is independent of city government.
 It operates the parks system under a separately elected five-member board.
 The library board though is appointed by the mayor and city council.

 Media

-The Marion Star and The Daily Republican are newspapers based in Marion.
+The Southern Illinoisan, The Marion Star, and The Daily Republican are newspapers based in Marion.

 Local radio stations are WGGH-FM and WGGH-AM, along with a local Christian Contemporary Station.

 WTCT TV (channel 27) is based in Marion.

 Education

-Marion Community Unit School District 2 operates public schools, including Marion High School.
+Marion Community Unit School District 2 covers the vast majority of the city limits.
+It operates public schools, including Marion High School.

+Parts of the city limits to the west are in the Carterville Community Unit School District 5.